Opioid use disorder is a treatable chronic medical condition. It can be treated just like other diseases, such as diabetes or high blood pressure.

 Call the 24/7 Buprenorphine Hotline at 401-606-5456

-What are the facts about medications for opioid use disorder?
+What are the facts about medications?

 Medication reduces your risk for overdose.

-Medication improves peoples’ lives and futures.
+Medication improves your life and future.

-Medication will not disrupt your recovery process.
+Medication will not disrupt your life.

 Medication can help your recovery by improving your quality of life.
 Medication can prevent withdrawal and cravings and help you abstain from other opioid use.
 By controlling opioid withdrawal and cravings, these medications can help people stop their use of non-prescribed opioids, such as heroin, fentanyl, or oxycodone.